 Review of concepts required for licensure examination and entry into the practice of professional nursing.
 Includes application of National Council Licensure Examination for Registered Nurses (NCLEX-RN) test plan, assessment of knowledge deficits, and remediation.
 This course lends itself to either a blocked or integrated approach.
 Lab fee may be required.
 (ICOs 1, 2, 4, 5, 6).
-Prerequisites: Admission to Professional Nursing Program or administrative approval, RNSG 2331, RNSG 2221, RNSG 1263.
-Corequisite: RNSG 1166.

-RNSG 2161 Clinical - Mental Health
+RNSG 2161 Clinical - Mental Health (51.3801) (0-3) 1 hour

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 (ICOs 1, 2, 4, 5, 6).
-Prerequisites: Traditional: Admission to Professional Nursing Program or administrative approval, RNSG 1441, RNSG 1261.Transition: RSNG 2207, RNSG 1193.
-Corequisite: Traditional: RNSG 2161.
-Transition: RNSG 2161.